Skip to main content

 About Best UK Images Production Ltd

-Best UK Images Production Ltd, founded by Claudine Boothe four years ago, has become a leading UK film and television production company.
-With an innovative and original approach, the company is dedicated to the creation of documentaries, TV series and feature films.
+Best UK Images Production Ltd was founded four years ago by Claudine Boothe and Steve Sklair.
+Its innovative and radical approach is dedicated to the creation of documentaries, TV drama series and feature films.

-At Best UK Images Production Ltd, we are at different stages of development on a variety of projects.
-There are four television series in the pipeline; and incomplete scripts for four feature films.
-We also have seven unique pitches which can be requested by co-producers , distributors and financiers.
+Best UK Images Production Ltd is currently in various stages of development on multiple projects.
+There are five television series in the pipeline, and a completed script for a six-part drama.
+We also have seven unique pitches that co-producers, distributors, and financiers can request.
+We are seeking development, production partners, distributors and funders.

-BUK Images reach out to film and television financiers and distributors interested in acquiring the rights to Claudine’s projects, and to fans of her previous work who wish to follow her progress.
-We also provide opportunities for emerging filmmakers who wish to learn from Claudine’s experience and skills.
-Our target audience is wide and varied.
+BUK Images reaches out to film and television financiers and distributors interested in acquiring rights to these projects, as well as to fans of Claudine and Steve’s previous work who wish to follow their progress.
+We also offer opportunities to emerging filmmakers who want to refine their skills.
+Our target audience is diverse.

 “An excellent documentary is like a good book, it always leaves you with something new to discover.